dessa-oss/atlas/api_docs/sources/discreteHyperparameter.md

-<h1>Discrete Hyperparameter</h1>
+<h1>Additional Hyperparameter Classes</h1>
-The following class can be used to define a structured way of specifying discrete Hyperparameter values which Foundations will iterate through during runtime
+The following classes can be used to define structured ways of specifying different Hyperparameter values which Foundations will iterate through during runtime.

-**NOTE:** This feature is **EXPERIMENTAL** and may be subject to change in future releases.
+**NOTE:** These features are **EXPERIMENTAL** and may be subject to change in future releases.

 ---
 <span style="float:right;">[[source]](https://github.com/DeepLearnI/foundations/blob/master/foundations/discrete_hyperparameter.py#L14)</span>